 If you're a musician for hire then it can be useful to have some kind of booking system in place as well, or at least a contact form.
 On top of that, there are all the extras you might be interested in, like support for your own domain name or gallery pages to show just how many people came to your last gig.

-Here are our picks for the best website builder for musicians to create a presence online.
+Scroll down to read our comprehensive shortlist of the best website builder for musicians to create a presence online and showcase your music.

 You won't find too many website builder services aimed specifically at musicians, but Bandzoogle (opens in new tab) gleefully jumps in to provide a bespoke service specifically for bands and artists.
 While it lacks some of the polish of the big names, because it focuses on the musician niche in particular, it has everything you should need.